GoldenForge/GoldenForge/docs/README.md

 ---

+## Disclaimer
+This is not a drop-in replacement for forge.
+Don't expect everything to work without configuration.

+Before starting your server, remove these mods because their modifications are incompatible with Goldenforge.
+Goldenforge already includes their patches.
+- starlight
+- smoothchunk
+- chunksending
+- pluto (krypton)
+- canary
+- modernfix

 ## How goldenforge is working ?
 We integrate paper optimizations in forge keeping in mind mod compatibility.
 Goldenforge achieves a great performance improvement (benchmark coming soon) while ensuring  compatibility and stability.